frederic-perez/AmE-dictionary/data/dictionary.md

 __in the pocket of (someone)__ _idiom_ Under the direct control or influence of someone or some group.
 __in the pocket__ :two::hammer: (football) _Standing tall in the pocket._
 __in the same mold__ _idiom_ Of or in the same or similar style, fashion, or manner.
-__in the thick of it/(something)__ _idiom_ :six: Very busy; in the middle of or preoccupied with something or several things. _Utah Clean Energy has been in the thick of it._ _When you are in the thick of it, that is sometimes the last thing you want to hear._
+__in the thick of it/(something)__ _idiom_ :seven: Very busy; in the middle of or preoccupied with something or several things. _Utah Clean Energy has been in the thick of it._ _When you are in the thick of it, that is sometimes the last thing you want to hear._
 __in the view of (someone)__ _idiom_ In someone's or some group's opinion.
 __in the water__ _There's nothing in the water here._
 __in the works__ _We've got a couple life tapings in the works._